top of page

 • Also covered: Potty Training, Socialization, Grooming, Leash Walking

 Introduction to puppy raising and force-free training.
-Cover basic training principles and cues, and go through home behaviours like toileting and sleep training, biting, and enrichment.
+Cover basic training principles and cues, and go through some home behaviours like toileting and biting.

 - 3 hours in-person